bestia-dev/database_web_ui_on_server/README.md

 The 4 operations on the data are called CRUD (create, read, update and delete).
 It does not look complicated.
 The SQL language is also extra simple.
 It uses just a few simple and understandable english words and a simple syntax.
 We can read the data with the SELECT statement.
 We can JOIN related tables and we can filter the data with WHERE.
 Finally we can ORDER the data.
 SQL statements are usually just a string and the first instinct is to just concatenate it.
-Wrong!
+Wrong !!!
 If you mix commands and data like in the SQL statement, there is the possibility of an SQL injection!
 If a malicious player writes commands instead of data, the server will run it and chaos will win.
 So we need to enforce true parameters.
 There must be no way how to introduce a SQL injection attack.
-TODO: explore this in rust.

 For complicated SELECT statement I prefer to create VIEWs inside the database server.
 Then this can be used from multiple places.

-For INSERT, UPDATE and DELETE I like to write stored procedures that change data.
+For INSERT, UPDATE and DELETE I like to write sql functions that change data.
 Often, we need to check some other data before or after we change some data.
-Stored procedures live very near to where the data is stored so I expect best performance.
+Sql functions live very near to where the data is stored so I expect best performance.

 ## Web server and web app

-Basically all the data manipulation and retrieval is coded inside the database with views and stored procedures.
+Basically all the data manipulation and retrieval is coded inside the database with views and sql functions.
 Our web server just need to transform this data into a user friendly interface.
 There is not much specific code we need in this Rust code.
 It is mostly generic.
 Just transformation between database and user interface.

 For this tutorial I will manipulate the HTML code on the server, just like in the good-old times.
 In the next tutorial we will manipulate the data on the client like kids do it today.